axiang99/go-web-hello-world/README.md

 https://gowebexamples.com/hello-world/

 ## Task 5: install docker
+Docker is already the newest version, Anyway it does no harm to go through the steps in the guide:

 **Main Steps:**
-Docker is already the newest version, Anyway it does not harm to go through the steps in the guide:

 ```
 docker version | grep Ver
     > 19.03.5